bonnybabukachappilly/ros2bridge/README.md

 ```

 * type eg: 'std_msgs/String'
-* message eg: {"data" : "HELLO WORLD !"}
+* message eg: {"data": "HELLO WORLD !"}
-* NOTE: message should be in the format of message type
+* NOTE: the message should be in the format of the message type

 ### Subscriber